 Books And Authors I Like:

-I don't often re-read books, but the fact that I do re-read Agatha Christie pretty well shows that I like her work.
+I don't often re-read books, but the fact that I do re-read Agatha Christie shows that I like her work.
 Strangely enough, I also enjoy rereading my own work.
 Not every writer does.
 (Do you?)
 I reckon I have too many likes to try to select further among them here.
 And nobody wants to read about my dislikes.

 Movies And TV Shows I Like: